avelinakim/bernie-site/_posts/2016-04-20-canvass-training.markdown

 </div>

 Canvassing is crucial to get people's support for Bernie.
-Campaign local field organizer,Christopher Fleury, will be hosting an organization meeting:
+Campaign local field organizer, Christopher Fleury, will be hosting an organization meeting:

 Westside Canvass Host Organization Meeting and Training